front-end-foundations/Introduction/readme.md

 This exercise introduces some web development basics but is primarily intended to get set up and to give you a feel for the techniques we will be using.

-1. Create a directory in your preferred location that you will use for _all files in this class_.
+1. Create a directory "NYU-introduction" in your preferred location that you will use for _all files in this class_.
 2. Download the zip file from this page using the green "Code" download button on Github
 3. Unarchive the zip file into your new directory
-4. Open the folder `introduction-master` in VS Code
+4. Open the folder in VS Code via File > Open (select the folder)
-5. Create a new `index.html` in the `src` directory
+5. Create a new file `index.html` in the `src` directory
-6. In your .html file - type in ! and press tab and this should appear:
+6. In your HTML file - type in ! and press tab and something like this should appear:

 ```html
 <!DOCTYPE html>